-DCED is currently planning a LIHEAP Crisis Pilot Cooling Program to be conducted during the Summer which is tentatively defined as June 1 to August 31.
+DCED is currently planning to extend the LIHEAP Crisis Pilot Cooling Program to be conducted primarily during the Summer which is defined as May 1 to August 31 for 2023.
+With additional guidance, it may be offered year-round for next season.
 The purpose of the program is to provide a home with a comfortable area in extreme heat, replace or repair cooling units that are not working efficiently, improve household air quality and provide client education to protect the health and safety of the client while preserving the integrity of the client's cooling equipment.
-These goals will be met by providing eligible households with an Energy-Star rated air conditioner with cover(s) or repairing or replacing an existing central air system and educating client about energy conservation.
+These goals will be met by providing eligible households with an Energy-Star rated air conditioner with cover/s or repairing or replacing an existing heat pump or central air system and educating client about energy conservation.

-The homes targeted in this LIHEAP Crisis Pilot Cooling Program are the homes that received any LIHEAP services during the 2021/2022 Crisis season.
-Homes that are currently receiving DOE or LIHEAP Weatherization Assistance Program work will also be eligible for the LIHEAP Crisis Pilot Cooling Program.
+The homes targeted in this LIHEAP Crisis Pilot Cooling Program are the homes that received any LIHEAP services during the 2022/2023 Crisis season.
+Homes that are currently receiving DOE or LIHEAP WAP work will also be eligible for the LIHEAP Crisis Pilot Cooling Program.
+If the program continues to be available, homes are eligible for replacement cooling services once every 10 years.